 Communication Studies - Master of Arts

 An M.A.
-Tracking Form for thesis, comprehensive exam, and applied project options are found on the department website.
+Tracking Form for thesis, comprehensive exam, and applied project options can be are found on the department website.

 Graduate course rotation: